-About the Bowdens Silver Project
+About the Bowdens Silver and Barabolar Projects

-The Bowdens Silver Project is located in central New South Wales, approximately 26 kilometres east of Mudgee (Figure 7).
-The consolidated project area comprises 2,115 km2 (521,000 acres) of titles covering approximately 80 kilometres of strike of the highly mineralised Rylstone Volcanics.
-Multiple target styles and mineral occurrences have potential throughout the district including analogues to Bowdens Silver, high-grade silver-lead-zinc epithermal and volcanogenic massive sulphide (VMS) systems and copper-gold targets.
+The Bowdens Silver and Barabolar Projects are located in central New South Wales, approximately 26 kilometres east of Mudgee (see Figure 7).
+The consolidated project area comprises 2,115 km2 (521,000 acres) of titles covering approximately 80 kilometres of strike of the highly mineralised Rylstone Volcanics and underlying sediments, intrusions and volcanics of the Macquarie Arc.
+Multiple target styles and mineral occurrences have potential throughout the district including analogues to Bowdens Silver, high-grade silver-lead-zinc epithermal, volcanogenic massive sulphide (VMS) systems and copper-gold targets.

-Bowdens Silver is the largest undeveloped silver deposit in Australia with substantial resources and a considerable body of high-quality technical work already completed.
+Bowdens Silver is the largest undeveloped silver deposit in Australia and one of the largest globally with substantial resources and a considerable body of high-quality technical work completed.
 The projects boast outstanding logistics for future mine development.